braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/query_builder.md

 ![][3]

-After a Variable is created, it will appear in the **Variables** tab of your Query Builder report.
+After a variable is created, it will appear in the **Variables** tab of your Query Builder report.
 Benefits of using SQL variables include:

 - Save time by creating a campaign variable to select from a list when creating your report, instead of pasting in campaign IDs.
 - Swap in values by adding variables that allow you to reuse the report for slightly different use cases in the future (such as a different custom event).